ichortower/PortableHole/README.md

 Do not attempt to trap other players in your hole by leaving (closing) it while they are inside; the exit will continue to work for them and place them where they entered.
-However, if you move the portal somewhere else before they leave, they will emerge at the new location, which you may find convenient.
+However, if you move the portal somewhere else before they leave, they will emerge at the new location, a side effect you may find convenient.

 ## Upgrades